About the Major

 The curriculum includes specialized music industry studies in the recording industry, entertainment industry business affairs, intellectual property law, music products, music theory, performance and history/literature.
-You'll also take courses from the School of Economics and Business on topics such as business law, marketing, management and accounting.
+You'll also take courses from the School of Liberal Arts and Business on topics such as business law, marketing, management and accounting.
 Internships, field experience and several related minors—audio production with Pro Tools certification, performance, music theory and music literature—allow you to tailor the program to your interests.

 Music industry majors gain hands-on experience with recording hardware and software used by professional recording studios all over the world.
 Facilities include four studios for recording and post production, a fiber optics system that allows simultaneous recordings from multiple spaces in the Fine Arts Center, two digital keyboard/MIDI/theory labs equipped with sequencing and recording capabilities, and a large library of sampled sounds.
 Software includes Pro Tools, Reason, Live, GarageBand and Practice Musica.

 Special opportunities include guest lecturers and networking with industry professionals from New York City and other areas, and travel to The NAMM (National Association of Music Merchants) Show in California.
 Through the Music Industry Club (MIC), students get experience in every aspect of putting on a concert, from booking to promotion to sound reinforcement.
 Each year, the Music Industry Club selects a SUNY Oneonta student band or artist to record on the college’s Dragon Records label and carries out the process from start to finish.

 Special Talent Admissions